Zildjian Alchem-E: Everything You Need to Know

 The kits from the Zildjian Alchem-E Series are designed for serious (professional) drummers who value quality and appearance.
 As you can see, the kits are barely distinguishable from the real thing.
 This is also due to the bronze-colored cymbals, something that we have not seen before with electronic drums.

-There are three models within the series, although they all contain the same Zildjian E-Vault module.
-Zildjian has approached this differently than, for example GEWA or Efnote, where more expensive kits often also contain modules with more functionalities and sounds.
+Within the series, three models can be distinguished, although they all contain the same Zildjian E-Vault module.
+Zildjian has approached this differently than, for example, GEWA or Efnote , where more expensive kits often also contain modules with more functionalities and sounds.

 Zildjian Alchem-E Bronze EX

-The Zildjian Alchem-E Bronze EX is the basic model of the series and distinguishes itself with a more compact bass drum and shallower boilers of the other two models.
+The Zildjian Alchem-E Bronze EX is the basic model of the series and distinguishes itself with a more compact bass drum and less deep shells from the other two models.
 The Bronze EX consists of the following parts:

 • Toms: 18″, 14″, 10″ (2x), 12″